-Finding: The proposed multi-family use contains a total of 272 dwelling units.
+Finding: The Hearings Officer notes that the proposed multi-family use contains a total of 272 dwelling units.

-The east side of the development site contains 150 dwelling units requiring a minimum of 15 bicycle parking spaces (150 x 0.1 = 15), and the west side of the development site contains 60 apartment dwelling units requiring a minimum of six bicycle parking spaces (60 x 0.1 = 6).
+The east side of the development site contains 150 dwelling units requiring a minimum of 15 bicycle parking spaces (150 x 0.1 = 15), and the west side of the development site contains 60 apartment dwelling units requiring a minimum of six bicycle parking spaces $(60 \times 0.1 = 6)$ .
 The site plan indicates that 42 bicycle parking spaces are proposed on the east side of the development site and 12 bicycle parking spaces are proposed on the west side, exceeding the minimum requirements.
 Secure bicycle parking for townhome units will be contained within the dwelling unit/garage for each unit.